emoon/rust_minifb/README.md

 Status
 ------
 Currently macOS, Linux and Windows (64-bit and 32-bit) are the current supported platforms.
 X11 (Linux/FreeBSD/etc) support has been tested on Ubuntu (x64).
+Linux Wayland support is also available.
 Bug report(s) for other OSes/CPUs are welcome!
 Notice: That after 0.13 Redox hasn't been updated and some work is required to get that working again.
 PR are welcome.

 Build instructions